St Peter's College, Auckland: Great walls and new buildings

 The transformation of the grounds, the development of Reeves Road, the planting of lawns, garden plots and the erection of the front stone wall along Reeves Road continued over the next few years.
-The trees planted were mostly Syzygium smithii (an Australian species – also known as Monkey Apple), along Reeves Rd, and, near the tennis courts, Puriri trees.
+The trees planted were mostly Syzygium smithii (an Australian species – also known as Monkey Apple), along Reeves Rd, and, indigenous trees near the tennis courts, including Pūriri trees and the Pōhutukawa tree which, in 2024, still survived as the "Sam Hunt Tree".
 "At the same time, tons of soil and rock were brought up from the site of the [netball] courts (now the site of the St Peter's College Sports Complex) to make the playing field.
-But the masterpiece of all the constructional work was the huge stone wall below the tennis courts [(and above the netball courts)].
+But the masterpiece of all the constructional work was the huge stone retaining wall below the tennis courts [(and above the netball courts)].
 The first pupils daily eagerly visited it as if it were some modern Great Wall of China, and watched in wonder as it took shape".

 After the end of the Second World War, significant developments were: the opening of the college chapel in 1953 (see below); the building of the first prefabricated classroom block; and the conversion of the old bungalow used as a shelter shed and of a classroom to a library in the 1950s.

 In 1961, St Peter's had the largest roll of any Catholic school in New Zealand, having 834 pupils.
 More building projects became necessary.

 In the 1960s, the Brothers' residence was extended and a new science block consisting of science laboratories, classrooms and a demonstration room was built.
 This building was upgraded in the 1990s and is now called the Brother J. B. Lynch Science Laboratories.
 A large three-story set of classrooms (now called the Brother B E Ryan Building) plus assembly hall and squash courts were opened in the early 1970s.